Huntington Baby Going Home Guide

 Going home from the hospital after having your baby can be very exciting, but you may feel worried about how you will manage.
 We put together this guide to help.

 Pregnancy and a new baby can bring a range of emotions.
 It is not uncommon for new moms to experience postpartum depression and/or anxiety.
-The Maternity Wellness Program is designed specifically to help mothers experiencing these symptoms.
+Our Virtual Maternal Wellness Program is designed specifically to help mothers experiencing these symptoms, from the comfort of their own homes.

 We offer treatment to women who have depression or anxiety within the postpartum period.
-Mothers are highly encouraged to bring their baby with them to treatment.
+Mothers are highly encouraged to have their baby with them during treatment.

-Our maternal wellness programs are covered by most major insurance companies as a mental health benefit.
+Our program is covered by most major insurance companies as a mental health benefit.

 - Intensive outpatient option (3 days a week) or,